Mount Song

 Mount Song (嵩山 (Sōngshān), "lofty mountain") is an isolated mountain range in north central China's Henan Province, along the southern bank of the Yellow River.
 It is known in literary and folk tradition as the central mountain of the Five Great Mountains of China.
-Since at least as early as the early 1st millennium, Chinese astronomical mythology had acquired the idea that Mount Song is "the centre of Heaven and Earth."
+Since at least as early as the early 1st millennium BC, Chinese astronomical mythology had acquired the idea that Mount Song is "the centre of Heaven and Earth."
 It was respected as such by the successive dynasties of the Chinese Empire.

 The name Songshan also applies to a peak of the range located at 34.510627°N 112.934647°E, elevation 1492 m.
 It is the 4th highest peak, but second in prominence at 869 m.
 Songshan National Scenic Spot is named after it.
 The highest peak in the range is Lian Tian Feng at 1512 m, also most prominent at 1221 m.
 It is located at the coordinates shown for the article.
 On its upper slopes is the Sanhuangzhai Scenic Spot, further west seen from Route G1516 (Yanluo Expressway), which skirts the range on the south.
 The location is across the Shaoyang valley on the west side of which is Shaolin Monastery.
 The valley is well populated, in contrast to the forested and precipitous mountains.

 The literature associated with this monastery, or "temple" (si) relates two folk-names of the range still in popular use due to their legendary status: Shaoshi Mountain, meaning all peaks west of the valley, and Taishi Mountain, all peaks east of the valley.
 Mount Song thus appears to be a two-peak range when actually there are as many as the counter cares to count.
 The possible number depends on the counter's minimum allowed prominence.
 PeakVisor, which records reported peaks in a given area, has recorded 44 for Denfeng, the lowest elevation being 959 m.